The motorcycle wave now deserves a post, it seems!

-Some of us are working-class from ‘up north’, and there’s a few middle-class folks from down south.
+Some of us are working-class from up north, and a few are middle-class folks from down south.

-There’s architects, physios, tattooists, civil servants, police officers and those who worked in sales; most of them retired from whatever professional they hail from.
+There are architects, physios, tattooists, civil servants, police officers, and those who worked in sales; most of them retired from whatever professional they hail from.

 The Obligatory Bacon Butty

-It was during our bacon butty stop that this conversation started surrounding the motorcycle wave.
+It was during our bacon butty stop that a conversation started surrounding the motorcycle wave.
 And I was surprised at the variety in opinion over what I assumed was quite a trivial matter.

 I must admit, I’ve always been partial to a motorcycle wave or a nod – usually a nod.

-I particularly enjoy it around April/May when people start to get their bikes out again after the crap weather.
+I particularly enjoy it around April/May when people get their bikes out again after the crap weather.

 Spirits are high and people are pleased to be back on two-wheels.
 There’s that lovely feeling of comradery when everyone acknowledges each other.